alalkamys/code-migration-assistant/README.md

   - For `github`:

-    - `base` (required): The name of the branch you want the changes pulled into.
+    - `base` (optional): The name of the branch you want the changes pulled into.
 This should be an existing branch on the current repository.
 You cannot submit a pull request to one repository that requests a merge to a base of another repository (e.g `main` or `refs/heads/main`).
+Defaults to the remote repository default branch.
     - `title` (required): The title of the pull request.
     - `body` (optional): The body content of the pull request.
     - `maintainer_can_modify` (optional): Indicates whether maintainers can modify the pull request.